jwyang/jwyang.github.io/_pages/about.md

 Prior to joining Microsoft at March 2020, I earned my Ph.D. in Computer Science from School of Interactive Computing at [Georgia Tech](https://www.gatech.edu) with thesis "Structured Visual Understanding, Generation and Reasoning".
 I was fortunte to be supervised by [Prof. Devi Parikh](https://cc.gatech.edu/~parikh/) and work closely with [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/).

-My current main reserch topics:
+My current main research focuses:

 * **Developing effective and efficient architectures for encoding different modalities of inputs, particularly vision**.
 Along this direction, we have developed a series of vision encoders, such as [Vision Longformer](https://arxiv.org/abs/2103.15358), [Focal Transformer](https://arxiv.org/abs/2107.00641) and [FocalNets](https://arxiv.org/abs/2203.11926).
 * **Building generalist multi-modal learning paradigm for the computer vision in the wild, and further for embodiment or robotics**.
 We are the first few teams in this line of research, and have produced a series of works, like [UniCL](https://arxiv.org/abs/2204.03610), [RegionCLIP](https://arxiv.org/abs/2112.09106), [GLIP](https://arxiv.org/abs/2112.03857), [KLITE](https://arxiv.org/abs/2204.09222), and the foundation model [Florence](https://arxiv.org/abs/2111.11432).